-- (a) All members of the Engagement Team for the Audit Engagement; - (b) All others within a Firm who can directly influence the outcome of the Audit Engagement, including: - (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the Engagement Partner in connection with the performance of the Audit Engagement, including those at all successively senior levels above the Engagement Partner through to the individual who is the Firm's senior or managing partner (chief executive or equivalent); - (ii) Those who provide consultation regarding technical or industryspecific issues, transactions or events for the engagement; and - (iii) Those who provide quality control for the engagement, including those who perform the Engagement Quality Control Review for the engagement; and - (c) All those within a Network Firm who can directly influence the outcome of the Audit Engagement.

-In Part 4A, the term "Audit Team" applies equally to "Review Team."

-[AUST] Auditing and Assurance Standards

-The AUASB standards, as described in ASA 100 Preamble to AUASB Standards, ASA 101 Preamble to Australian Auditing Standards and the Foreword to AUASB Pronouncements, issued by the AUASB, and operative from the date specified in each standard.

-[AUST] Australian Accounting Standards

-The Accounting Standards (including Australian Accounting Interpretations) promulgated by the AASB.
+Audit Team (a) All members of the Engagement Team for the Audit Engagement; (b) All others within a Firm who can directly influence the outcome of the Audit Engagement, including: (i) Those who recommend the compensation of, or who provide direct supervisory, management or other oversight of the Engagement Partner in connection with the performance of the Audit Engagement, including those at all successively senior levels above the Engagement Partner through to the individual who is the Firm's senior or managing partner (chief executive or equivalent); (ii) Those who provide consultation regarding technical or industry- specific issues, transactions or events for the engagement; and (iii) Those who provide quality control for the engagement, including those who perform the Engagement Quality Control Review for the engagement; and (c) All those within a Network Firm who can directly influence the outcome of the Audit Engagement.
+In Pa rt 4A, the term "Audit Team" applies equally to "Review Team."
+[AUST] Auditing and Assurance Standards Stand Forev AUASB standards, as described in ASA 100 Preamble to AUASB dards, ASA 101 Preamble to Australian Auditing Standards and the word to AUASB Pronouncements , issued by the AUASB, and ative from the date specified in each standard.
+[AUST] Australian Accounting Standards Accounting Standards (including Australian Accounting Interpretations) ulgated by the AASB.
+Close Family Apar ent, child or sibling who is not an Immediate Family member.
+Conceptual framework This term is described in Section 120.
+Contingent Fee transa e calculated on a predetermined basis relating to the outcome of a action or the result of the services performed by the Firm.
+A fee that is lished by a court or other public authority is not a Contingent Fee.
+Cooling-off period erm is described in paragraph R540.5 for the purposes of paragraphs .11 to AUST R540.19.1.
+Direct Financial Interest A Fina (a) Ancial Interest: Owned directly by and under the control of an individual or entity (including those managed on a discretionary basis by others); or (b) Beneficially owned through a collective investment vehicle, estate, trust or other intermediary over which the individual or entity has control, or the ability to influence investment decisions.